Accenture/openathon-2019-angular/boring-theory-1/README.md

 - **[TSLint](https://palantir.github.io/tslint/)**, extensible static analysis tool.
 - **[Webpack](https://webpack.github.io/)**, static module bundler.

-They are not the target of this training and we can't enter into each of then so I will let you a nice diagram architects like to show talking about **Angular Technology Stack**:
+They are not the target of this training and we can't enter into each of them so I will let you a nice diagram architects like to show talking about **Angular Technology Stack**:

 <p align="center">
     <img src="./resources/angular_ecosystem.png" width="720">